LazeMSS/tunnelout-server/README.md

 General server information.

+### GET /api/reloadUsers

+Reload all users from the USERSFILE file

+### POST /api/user/USERNAME

+Add/Update a user to the USERSFILE file

+### DELETE /api/user/USERNAME

+Delete a user from USERSFILE file

 ### API security
 Se the [API_KEY=SECRETAPIKEYHERE](#api_keysecretapikeyhere) on how to configure this.
 Heres an example on how to request the API when the secret is enabled:
 ```shell